Skip to Content

 Food Shop

-A few examples of businesses that require a Food Shop Licence are: restaurants, take-out restaurants, cafes, bakeries, convenience stores, and supermarkets.
-If you are unsure whether your business needs a Food Shop Licence, you can email [email protected] with a description of your business and products you will be selling and we will advise you accordingly.
+If you are unsure whether your business requires a Licence, please email [email protected] with a description of your business and the products you will sell for further guidance.

-Food Shop Licence
+Class "A" Food Shop Licence

-• Business Name Registration/Master Business Licence or Franchise Agreement
+• Business Name Registration or Franchise Agreement

 • Articles of Incorporation (if applicable)

-Apply for a new Food Shop Licence
+Apply for a new Class "A" Food Shop Licence

 • Articles of Incorporation (if applicable)